KLab-UT/CatPop/README.md

 There is also a random data generator to ensure the accuracy of results.

-Authors: Reagan McKee, Baylee Christensen, Dante Celani, Candice Johnson
+Authors: Baylee Christensen, Reagan Mckee,  Dante Celani, Candice Johnson

 # Contents
 - [Program Requirements](#requirements)